LiamCPinchbeck/liamcpinchbeck.github.io/_posts/2025-02-04-MCMC-diagnostics.md

 ## Running mean / statistical moment

 A distribution as a whole always has a single mean, it might have multiple modes, but it will always have a single mean.
 What we do with a running mean is further use the traceplots described above, but as in the name, take a running mean of the samples.
-If you're sampler has converged then this mean should start to converge on a single value.
+If you're sampler has converged then this mean _should_ start to converge on a single value[^exceptions].
 That's it!
 Let's look at a couple of examples.

+[^exceptions]: Except as stated in the disclaimer we can never truly know if we don't know what the answers should be apriori.

 Let's look at the trace of the nice example of the two gaussians first.
 <div style="text-align: center;">